BobGerman/Ignite24-Labs/LAB-446/instructions.md

 You've seen so far that Teams AI library provides some user interface components automatically, such as the AI generated label and document citations when you integrated Azure OpenAI On Your Data.
 Suppose you want more granular control over how responses are represented, for example, you want to display additional controls.
 Teams AI library allows developers to override the **PredictedSAYCommand** action which is responsible for sending the repsonse from the language model to the Teams user interface.

-Here, you'll override this action to render the language model response in an Adaptive Card.
+Here, you'll render the language model response in an Adaptive Card.
 The Adaptive Card displays the languge model text response and includes controls to display additional citation information.

 Continuing in Visual Studio: